 The ARM supports forking for registered users.
 If the Routing Rule's 'Routing Method' is set to 'Forking' and the action is set to 'Registered Users' ('Route to user location'), the ARM will attempt to apply forking if the same user is registered in multiple SBCs.

-9. (Optional) Add a discard action by clicking the 'Add discard action' button located on the right side of the screen.
+9. (Optional) Add a discard action by clicking the 'Add discard action' icon.